-But eventually, I decided to get a Thrive Themes membership, which does have a monthly subscription fee of either $19/month (paid annually) or $30/month (paid quarterly).
-This gives me access to ALL Thrive products, including 10 themes and WordPress plugins for content building, collecting and displaying testimonials, creating quizzes, and more for all the websites I own.
+But eventually, I decided to get Thrive Suite, which does have a monthly subscription fee of either $19/month (paid annually) or $30/month (paid quarterly).
+This gives me access to ALL Thrive products, including their theme builder and WordPress plugins for content building, collecting and displaying testimonials, creating quizzes, and more for all the websites I own.

 I wanted to be able to display different opt-in forms for different blog post categories.
 I can do that with Thrive Leads.